 And if you are lucky enough to have lots of roses growing around you, they can be easily harvested once the petals fall off and the rose hips ripen, usually September through October.
 I often gather a few handful of rose hips from around my yard to use in teas and jams every year.
 You won’t believe how simple it is to make this rose hip jam.

 Rose hips can be used fresh or dried, but for this particular recipe, I buy dried, sifted, deseeded rose hips from the local herb store or I order them online.
 I have attempted to deseed and dry my own but have never been able to gather enough to make it worthwhile.

-- 1 cup rose hips, dried, sifted, and deseeded
+- 1 cup rose hips (like these), dried, sifted, and deseeded

 - 1 tsp orange zest